JGrubb/ignoredbydinosaurs.com/_posts/2010-12-15-migrating-drupal-jekyll.md

 where `~/PLAY/jekyll` is the root of my jekyll install in order to get ruby to read the migrator file that was there instead of trying to find one that wasn't.
 I'm sure the instructions will work fine for someone who knows more than me, but hey it worked.

+_edit: it now occurs to me that if I wanted this to really work the correct way, I should've forked Matt Dipasquale's version of Jekyll and built my site that way, but I'm not sure how that plays with the RubyGem system and in any event I made it work.
+YMMV._

 ##to give back unto the community...